jacquelin-hash/activebiz/README.md

 To get started contributing to this project, please read the [contributing guide](./docs/contributing.md).

+Once you've read the contributing guide, you can follow the deployment instructions in the [deployment guide](./docs/deployment.md).

 ## Security Vulnerabilities

 If you discover a security vulnerability within this project, please contact the maintainer directly.
 All security vulnerabilities will be promptly addressed.